The Neuroscientific Way to Be More Bulletproof with Caffeine

 · Hack absorption of caffeine by adding a little sugar or grapefruit with it.

 The 1st four points make great sense.
 The final one though, is lacking.
 Anyone who’s tried Bulletproof coffee knows that the best way to feel your coffee is to blend it with MCT oil and grass fed butter as explained here.
-And grapefruit doesn’t just slow caffeine absorption; it blocks liver detox for all sorts of things (estrogen and cancer to start) as I’ve written here.
+And grapefruit doesn’t just slow caffeine absorption; it blocks liver detox for all sorts of things (estrogen and cancer to start).
 You can have a little grapefruit every now and then but I wouldn’t do it daily.

 So there you have it neuroscience recommends regular dosing, specific tasks, and hacked absorbtion rates.